-- (f) was the corner restored through acceptance of (1) an obliterated evidence location, or, (2) a found perpetuated location? - a found perpetuated location. - (gen) was the corner reestablished through lost corner proportionate methods?
+- (f) Was the corner restored through acceptance of (1) an obliterated evidence location, or, (2) a found perpetuated location? - (1) an obliterated evidence location. - (gan) was the corner reestablished through lost corner proportionate methods?
 If so, show the method, including the directions and distances to other public land survey corners used as evidence or used for proportioning in determining the corner location?